milobedini/Feeding-Frenzy/README.md

 ## 1) Planning

-The first day of the project was built solely on planning the project in the form of pseudocode and a wireframe.
-I broke these down into planning what each of the 3 files needed to provide to the game (such as the audio within the HTML file, the grid generation within the JavaScript file).
-I decided that the most logical approach would be to generate the (static) positions of the fishing nets and plankton automatically, whilst the sharks and the small fish would be determined at the start of each level with customisable traits.
+The first day of the project was spent solely on planning the project in the form of pseudocode and a wireframe.
+I broke these down into planning what each of the three files needed to provide to the game (such as the audio within the HTML file, the grid generation within the JavaScript file).
+I decided that the most logical approach would be to generate the (static) positions of the fishing nets and plankton algorithmically, whilst the sharks and the small fish would be determined at the start of each level with customisable traits.
 A 25x25 grid was used in order to allow enough space for the many game objects to interact reasonably.

 ## 2) Functionality

 Feeding Frenzy’s win logic requires the player to get to 500 points on each level with 2 lives for the entire game.
-The grid was initialised using a JavaScript loop.
+The grid was initialised using a for loop.
 Initially this was done so that each cell had a different ‘index’ number (i.e. from 0 to 624) but restructuring the grid so that each cell had an x and a y reference (from 0-24) was key in simplifying some of the later functionality.
 For the player’s fish, an object was created with the score, lives, current position, and functionality to handle player input, moving the fish, and to check if the player had lost the game.
 A refresh function was used to continually update the DOM for the player’s score and lives.
 A snippet of the player object is shown below:
 #### Code Snippet
 <img width="518" alt="Screenshot 2021-12-29 at 11 48 16" src="https://user-images.githubusercontent.com/89992629/147661758-e9f35a68-d9d3-4b3f-b5bc-1a29f6946c84.png">